lelegard/demo-msvc/README.md

-# Using Visual Studio for an application with DLL
+# Using Visual Studio for an application with threads in a DLL

 This demo illustrates a common singleton pattern of C++ and the danger of using it in a Windows DLL when this singleton (or static object) contains